 If you are a new Greenback customer, you probably want to know how things work.
 Getting started and completing your Federal Tax Return is simple!

-- Step 3 – Upload Tax Documents: Simply upload your questionnaire and tax documents through our safe and secure data portal.
+- Step 1 – Create Your Account & Upload Tax Documents: Signing up for a Greenback Tax Companion account is easy.
+Get started here.
+Then simply upload your tax documents through our safe and secure data portal.

-- Step 4 – Hassle-Free Tax Prep: Your accountant will work with you to ensure your tax return is accurate and uncovers all the best opportunities for savings and deductions.
+- Step 3 – Hassle-Free Tax Prep: This is where the magic happens.
+Your accountant will work with you to ensure your tax return is accurate and uncovers all the best opportunities for savings and deductions.

-- Step 5 – Draft Complete & Payment: Your accountant completes your draft tax return and sends it to you to review.
-You only pay us after your draft tax return is complete.
+- Step 4 – Draft Complete & Payment: Your work here is almost done!
+Simply review your draft tax return, work with your accountant to answer any final questions and approve it.
+And the best part?
+You only pay after your draft tax return is complete.

 Collecting Your Tax Documents